Test Day for the ACT

 Items Allowed at the Test Center

-Students should bring their admission ticket, identification, no. 2 pencils with erasers, watch, calculator, and snacks (eating and drinking will be allowed only during breaks).
-The admission ticket and appropriate identification are required, and students who do not have these items will not be allowed to take the test.
-Watches and calculators must be of the approved types (devices that have internet access, data storage capabilities, or alarms are not allowed).
-All other items, including books, phones, laptops, and tablets, are prohibited at the test center.
-Possession of any banned items while taking the ACT will result in dismissal from the test center and cancellation of scores.
+Students should bring their admission ticket, identification, No. 2 pencils with erasers, a watch, a calculator, and snacks (eating and drinking are allowed only during breaks).
+The admission ticket and acceptable identification are required, and students who do not have these items will not be allowed to test.
+Watches and calculators must be of the approved types (devices with internet access, data-storage capability, or alarms are not permitted).
+A calculator is allowed but not required in the Math section, and none may be used in Science; students who test on the online version have a built-in Desmos graphing calculator for Math, so a physical calculator is optional for them.
+All other items, including books, phones, and personal laptops or tablets, are prohibited at the test center.
+Possession of any banned item while taking the ACT will result in dismissal from the test center and cancellation of scores.

 Test Center Rules and Regulations